utshomax/postman-docs/src/pages/docs/getting-started/settings.md

 * **Trim keys and values in request body** - Turn this on to trim parameters when sending requests with form data or url-encoded data.
 * **SSL certificate verification** - Turn this off to prevent Postman from checking the validity of SSL certificates when making requests.
-* **Always open sidebar item in new tab** - By default, when you select a sidebar item, Postman opens it in the preview tab.
-Turn this on to always open sidebar items in a new tab.
-* **Always ask when closing unsaved tabs** - By default, Postman asks if you want to save any unsaved changes when closing a tab.
-Turn this off to always discard unsaved changes when closing a tab.
-* **Language detection** - By default, Postman automatically detects the correct media type for the response body based on the Content-Type header.
+* **Language detection** - By default, Postman automatically detects the correct media type for the response body based on the `Content-Type` header.
 Select **JSON** to always use JSON rendering for the response body.
-* **Request Timeout in ms** - Enter how long (in milliseconds) Postman will wait for a response before timing out.
+* **Request Timeout** - Enter how long (in milliseconds) Postman will wait for a response before timing out.
 If you enter **0**, Postman will wait for a response forever.
-* **Max response size in MB** - Enter the largest response size (in megabytes) that Postman will download.
+* **Max response size** - Enter the largest response size (in megabytes) that Postman will download.
 For responses that exceed this limit, Postman asks if you want to increase the size limit or download the response.
 If you enter **0**, Postman downloads responses of any size.
 Rendering large responses may affect Postman's performance.
-* **Request Validation** - When this is turned on, Postman automatically validates requests in collections linked to an API.
+* **Request validation** - When this is turned on, Postman automatically validates requests in collections linked to an API.
 Postman compares requests to the API definition and alerts you to any inconsistencies.
 Learn more about [validating requests and responses](/docs/designing-and-developing-your-api/developing-an-api/validating-elements-against-schema/).
+* **Show security warnings count** - When this is turned on, Postman shows the number of security warnings that were found after sending a request.
+Security warnings are shown on the **Security** tab in the response.
+Learn more about [viewing security warnings for API requests](https://learning.postman.com/docs/api-governance/api-testing/api-testing-warnings/).

 ### Working directory